HaithemMosbahi/scheduler-component/README.md

 ## Examples

-This section illustrates some use cases of the scheduler scomponent with an inline demo :
+This section illustrates some use cases of the scheduler scomponent with an inline demo.
+Note that inline demo is only visible when opening the component page on [webcomponents.org](https://www.webcomponents.org/element/HaithemMosbahi/scheduler-component)

 * Simple scheduler